-The U.S. EPA's MCLG for gross beta particle is zero and the state of California MCL is 50 pCi/L.
+The U.S. EPA's MCLG for gross beta particle is zero, and the state of California MCL is 50 pCi/L and Federal MCL is 4 mrem/yr (milliroentgen equivalent man).

-Gross beta particle was detected and ranged from ND (Not detected) to 6.9 pCi/L on 2018.
+Gross beta particle was detected, and ranged from ND to 4.6 pCi/L on year 2021.
 The detection limit for reporting (DLR) of gross beta particle is 4 pCi/L.